 Project chartering starts with the business case and ends with a target value and scope alignment.

-The chartering process may have a beginning and an end, but the charter itself does not.
+The project chartering process may have a beginning and an end, but the charter itself does not.

-Who should be involved in the chartering process?
+Who should be involved in the project chartering process?

 The list of stakeholders involved will depend on the project’s complexity.
 At minimum, it ought to include those accountable to the project’s objectives.